certeu/morio/docs/docs/guides/design/readme.md

-Here, our choice for Morio is [Beats by Elastic](https://www.elastic.co/beats) because it is easy to install, configure, and manage, has native support pushing data to Kafka, and handles backpressure giving us extra redundancy.
+Here, our choice for Morio is [Beats by Elastic](https://www.elastic.co/beats) because it is easy to install, configure, and manage, has native support for pushing data to Kafka, and handles backpressure which makes for a resolient setup.

-As a foreshadowing bonus, it pumps out ECS compliant data by default.
+As a foreshadowing bonus, it generates ECS compliant data by default.

 ### Data structured according to the Elastic Common Schema